Inflationary branch decoherence and the cosmological arrow of time: Explicit noise kernel for a light environment field

-In both coarse-graining schemes the essential conclusion is the same: interactions with unobserved degrees of freedom rapidly suppress interference between distinct long-wavelength curvature perturbations, providing a robust dynamical origin for classicality.
+Decoherence is thus even more efficient than in the horizon-based prescription and remains insensitive to the details of ultraviolet completion.
+In both schemes, interactions with unobserved degrees of freedom rapidly suppress interference between distinct long-wavelength curvature perturbations, providing a robust dynamical origin for classicality.

-\subsection{Order-of-Magnitude Estimates}
+\subsection{Order-of-magnitude estimates}